agitter/single-cell-pseudotime/README.md

 ## Choosing a method

-Many algorithms compare themselves to Monocle, a pioneering method in this area, but do not evaluate Monocle 2 or other recent approaches.
-There is not yet a systematic benchmark.
-Qualitatively, some of the distinguishing factors among algorithms include:
+Some of the distinguishing factors among algorithms include:
 - Use of prior knowledge such as capture times (DeLorean) or switch-like marker genes (Ouija)
 - Modeling specific types of biological processes such as branching processes